-(Pocket-lint) - Snap has announced a new section in Snapchat, called Spotlight, which is designed to surface TikTok-like viral videos from users.
+(Pocket-lint) - Snap has a new section in Snapchat, called Spotlight, which is designed to surface TikTok-like viral videos from users.

 What is Snapchat Spotlight and how does it work?